lightninglabs/faraday/accounting/docs.md

 ### Receipt
 A receipt is an on chain transaction which paid to our wallet which was not related to the opening/closing of channels.

-- Amount: The amount that was paid to an address controlled by our wallet.
+- Amount: The amount in millisatoshis that was paid to an address controlled by our wallet.
 - TxID: The on chain transaction ID.
 - Reference: The on chain transaction ID.
 - Note: An optional label set on transaction publish (see [lnd transaction labels](https://github.com/lightningnetwork/lnd/blob/master/lnrpc/walletrpc/walletkit.proto#L136)).